 For Immediate Release:

-For additional information please contact Tory Davis, Communications Specialist at 813-635-5264
+For additional information please contact Tory Davis, Director of Communications & Community Relations at 813-635-5264

 Doug Belden seeks a resolution for inequities in unfunded state mandates.